-This procedure gives the steps to use when installing cathodic protection systems.

-The following PHMSA regulated pipelines -

-- Converted under 49 CFR 192.14 Must meet the requirements of 49 CFR 192.457 and all other applicable requirements within 1 year of the pipeline being readied for service.
-However, the requirements of 49 CFR 192.455 apply if the pipeline substantially meets those requirements before it is readied for service or it is a segment that is replaced, relocated or substantially altered. - Regulated onshore gathering If the pipeline existed on April 14, 2006, but was not previously subjected to 49 CFR, and any onshore gathering line that becomes a regulated onshore gathering line under 49 CFR 192.9 after April 14, 2006, because of a change in class location or increase in dwelling density: - The requirements for corrosion control specifically applicable to pipeline installed before August 1, 1971, apply to the gathering line regardless of the date was actually installed; and - The requirements of this subpart specifically applicable to pipelines installed after July 31, 1971, apply only if the pipeline substantially meets those requirements. - Buried or submerged pipelines installed after July 31, 1971 unless they meet an exception as outlined in 49 CFR 192.455 - Buried or submerged pipelines installed before August 1, 1971 If the line has an external coating it must be cathodically protected along the entire area that is effectively coated. - Note: Buried piping at compressor, regulator, and measuring stations are exempt from this requirement. - Except for cast iron or ductile iron pipe, each of the following buried or submerged pipelines installed before August 1, 1971, must be cathodically protected in accordance with 49 CFR Subpart I only in areas where active corrosion is found. ("Active corrosion" is defined as continuing corrosion which, unless controlled, could result in a condition that is detrimental to public safety.) - Bare of ineffectively coated transmission lines; - Bare or coated pipes at compressor, regulator, and measuring stations; - Bare or coated distribution lines.
+Description This procedure gives the steps to use when installing cathodic protection systems.
+Description systems.
+The following PHMSA regulated pipelines - Converted under 49 CFR 192.14 - Must meet the requirements of 49 CFR 192.457 and all other applicable requirements within 1 year of the pipeline being readied for service.
+However, the requirements of 49 CFR 192.455 apply if the pipeline substantially meets those requirements before it is readied for service or it is a segment that is replaced, relocated or substantially altered.
+Regulated onshore gathering - If the pipeline existed on April 14, 2006, but was not previously subjected to 49 CFR, and any onshore gathering line that becomes a regulated onshore gathering line under 49 CFR 192.9 after April 14, 2006, because of a change in class tocation or increase in dwelling density.
+The requirements for corrosion control specifically applicable to pipeline installed before August 1, 1971, apply only if the pipeline substantially meets those requirements.
+The requirements of this subpart specifically applicable to pipelines installed after July 31, 1971, apply only if the pipeline substantially meets those requirements.
+Buried or submerged pipelines installed after July 31, 1971 unless they meet an exception as outlined in 49 CFR 192.455.
+Buried or submerged pipelines installed before August 1, 1971 - If the line has an extend coating it must be cathodically protected along the area that is effectively coated.
+Except for cast iron or ductile iron pipe, each of the following buried or submerged pipelines installed before August 1, 1971, must be astholically protected in accordance with 49 CFR Subpart 1 only a proving the pipelines installed before August 1, 1971, must be astholically protected in accordance with 49 CFR Subpart 1 only in a reas where active corrosion is found. ('Active corrosion' is defined as outlined in accordance with 49 CFR Subpart 1 only in a reas where active corrosion is found. ('Active corrosion' is defined as outlined in accordance with 49 CFR Subpart 1 only i Bare or coated distribution lines.
+Note: West Texas Gas will determine the areas of active corrosion, pursuant to P-192.465(e), by electrical survey, or where electrical survey is impractical, by the study of corrosion and leak history records, by leak detection survey, or by other

-Note: West Texas Gas will determine the areas of active corrosion, pursuant to P-192.465(e), by electrical survey, or where electrical survey is impractical, by the study of corrosion and leak history records, by leak detection survey, or by other effective means, documented by data substantiating results and determinations.
+Gas Operations and Maintenance Manual Installation of Cathodic Protection System effective means, documented by data substantiating results and determinations.
 Cathodic protection is not required in areas where active corrosion is not found in pipelines installed before August 1, 1971.

-1071. ☑ Transmission Pipelines ☑ Regulated Gathering Pipelines (Type A) ☑ Regulated Gathering Pipelines (Type B) ☑ Distribution Pipelines Frequency As needed after pipe repair, replacement, or to mitigate corrosion Reference 49 CFR 192.452 49 CFR 192.453 49 CFR 192.455 49 CFR 192.457 49 CFR 192 Appendix of Measurements 16, TAC Rule 8.203 S LA Title 43 Part XIII 2 LA Title 43 Part XIII 2 LA Title 43 Part XIII 2 LA Title 43 Part XIII 2 Supplemental Regulations 103 How Does This Subpart Apply to Converted Pipelines and Regulated Onshore Gathering Lines?
-105 General 107 External Corrosion Control: Buried or Submerged Pipelines Installed After July 31, 1971 Forms / Record Retention F-192.455 Pipeline System Installation of Cathodic Protection System / Life of
+Transmission Pipelines Regulated Gathering Pipelines (Type A) Regulated Gathering Pipelines (Type B) Distribution Pipelines As needed after pipe repair, replacement, or to mitigate corrosion 49 CFR 192.452 How Does This Subpart Apply to Converted Pipelines and Regulated Onshore Gathering Lines?
+49 CFR 192.453 General 49 CFR 192.455 External Corrosion Control: Buried or Submerged Pipelines Installed After July 31, 1971 49 CFR 192.457 External Corrosion Control: Buried or Submerged Pipelines Installed Before August 1, 1971 49 CFR 192 Appendix D Criteria for Cathodic Protection & Determination of Measurements 16, TAC Rule 8.203 Supplemental Regulations LA Title 43 Part XIII 2103 How Does This Subpart Apply to Converted Pipelines and Regulated Onshore Gathering Lines?
+LA Title 43 Part XIII 2105 General LA Title 43 Part XIII 2107 External Corrosion Control: Buried or Submerged Pipelines Installed After July 31, 1971 LA Title 43 Part XIII 2109 External Corrosion Control: Buried or Submerged Pipelines Installed Before August 1, 1971 F-192.455 Installation of Cathodic Protection System / Life of Pipeline System